 - Department chairs should oversee the development and approval of new writing courses within their departments.

 - Department chairs should share the guidelines below with all faculty who would like to develop writing courses and work with them, as needed, to address the criteria.
-Chairs can suggest that faculty make use of resources — other faculty, Jill Gladstein in the Writing Program — that can be helpful in developing a writing course.
+Chairs can suggest that faculty make use of resources — other faculty, Alba Newmann Holmes in the Writing Associates Program — that can be helpful in developing a writing course.

 - Department chairs must submit requests for new writing courses to the Curriculum Committee by the Friday before October break for spring courses and by the Friday before spring break for fall courses.
 The request should include a syllabus and answers to the questions provided in the "Request for approval of a writing course" information provided below.
 Only chairs can submit requests for approval to the Curriculum Committee.